Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 ### (ii) Periodic execution
 Simply omit the `-o` option to run periedically at the specified date and time.
-The best practice is to run the script on a network-connected server such as RaspberryPi.
+The best practice is to run the script on a network-connected server such as RaspberryPi (see 4.
+Recommended usage for details).

  `$ python SS_crawler.py -k your+search+keywords -N 3 `